Super-exponential distinguishability of correlated quantum states: Preliminaries

-Given two translation-invariant states $\omega^{(0)}$ and $\omega^{(1)}$, a state discrimination protocol of sample size $n$ is specified by a \ki{test} $T_n\in\C_{[n]}(\hil)$ with $0\le T\le I$, representing a measurement with outcomes $0$ and $1$, with corresponding measurement operators $T$ and $I-T$, respectively.
-If the outcome of the measurement is $k$, the experimenter concludes that the state of the system is $\omega^{(k)}$.
-The \ki{type I error probability} of incorrectly choosing $\omega^{(1)}$, and the \ki{type II error probability} of incorrectly choosing $\omega^{(0)}$, respectively, are given by
+Given two sets translation-invariant states $\Omega^{(0)}=\{\omega^{(0,i)}\}_{i\in\I}$ and $\Omega^{(1)}=\{\omega^{(1,j)}\}_{j\in\J}$, a state discrimination protocol of sample size $n$ to decide if the true state of the system belongs to $\Omega^{(0)}$ (null-hypothesis $H_0$) or to $\Omega^{(1)}$ (alternative hypothesis $H_1$), is specified by a \ki{test} $T_n\in\C_{[1,n]}(\hil)$ with $0\le T_n\le I$, representing a measurement with outcomes $0$ and $1$, with corresponding measurement operators $T_n$ and $I-T_n$, respectively.
+If the outcome of the measurement is $k$, the experimenter accepts hypothesis $H_k$ to be true.
+The (worst-case) \ki{type I error probability} of incorrectly rejecting $H_0$, and the \ki{type II error probability} of incorrectly accepting $H_0$, respectively, are given by

 A test $T_n$ is \ki{projective}, if $T_n^2=T_n$.
-Given a sequence of tests $\vec{T}=(T_n)_{n\in\bN}$, with $T_n\in\C_{[n]}(\hil)$, $n\in\bN$, the corresponding \ki{type I and type II error exponents} are defined, respectively, as
+Given a sequence of tests $\vec{T}=(T_n)_{n\in\bN}$, with $T_n\in\C_{[1,n]}(\hil)$, $n\in\bN$, the corresponding \ki{type I and type II error exponents} are defined, respectively, as

-We say that $\omega^{(0)}$ and $\omega^{(1)}$ can be \ki{super-exponentially distinguished}, if there exists a test sequence $\vec{T}$ along which $\alpha^{\exp}(\vec{T})=\beta^{\exp}(\vec{T})=+\infty$.
+We say that $\Omega^{(0)}$ and $\Omega^{(1)}$ can be \ki{super-exponentially distinguished}, if there exists a test sequence $\vec{T}$ along which $\alpha^{\exp}(\vec{T})=+\infty=\beta^{\exp}(\vec{T})$.